Explicit Runge-Kutta Methods with Multiquadric and Inverse Multiquadric Radial Basis Functions: Introduction

 \section{Introduction}

-Numerical methods for solving initial value problems (IVPs) of the form where $u(t)$ $\to$ $C^{\infty}[a,b]$ and $f(t,u)$ is class of $C^{\infty}$ has enormous use in physics, biology, engineering, and control theory.
-Among the many available techniques, Runge–Kutta (RK) methods are widely used due to their explicit structure, ease of implementation, and high-order accuracy.
-These methods compute a weighted average of intermediate slope evaluations between $(t_n, u_n)$ and $(t_{n+1}, u_{n+1})$, and a classical explicit $r$-stage RK method attains order $r$ for $r \leq 4$ \cite{book1}.
-However, for $r \geq 5$, there exists an order barrier, and increasing the number of stages does not necessarily yield higher accuracy if polynomial basis is being used.
+Numerical methods for solving initial value problems (IVPs) of the form where $u(t) \in C^{\infty}[a,b]$ and $f(t,u)$ is a class of $C^{\infty}$ function has enormous use in physics, biology, engineering, and control theory, etc. Among the many available techniques, Runge–Kutta (RK) methods are widely used due to their explicit structure, ease of implementation, and high-order accuracy.
+The essential idea behind RK methods is to approximate the solution over a single time step by computing a weighted average of several intermediate slope evaluations of the underlying differential equation.
+These slope evaluations are taken at carefully chosen points between the current state $(t_n, u_n)$ and nect state $(t_{n+1}, u_{n+1})$, By combining this information, RK methods construct an improved estimate of the solution trajectory compared to simpler schemes like Euler’s method.

-To address this limitation, Gu et al.~\cite{Jiaxi} proposed Runge–Kutta methods enhanced with Gaussian radial basis functions (RBFs).
-Radial basis functions (RBFs) have been integrated into RK methods to enhance their accuracy without increasing the number of stages.
-This RBF-based method extends the classical approach by embedding a free parameter in the structure of each stage, inspired by the Gaussian RBF Euler method \cite{Gu}.
-The idea is to reduce the local truncation error by choosing a free parameter such that the leading error term vanishes, thus improving the order of accuracy by one.
-The value of the free parameter or the so-called shape parameter demands the local smoothness of the solution.